6/2 Carson Road,

 The benefits under the law of workers compensation are limited and often not enough for a person who is totally and permanently disabled (TPD) to live in the longer term.
 Foyle Legal also specialises in Total and Permanent Disability claims and can provide expert advice as to whether this is a possibility.

-At Foyle Legal we offer a no obligation free consultation for work injury compensation claims and we offer no win no fee* solution.
+Rated as one of the best compensation lawyers in Perth.
+Foyle Legal offer a no obligation free consultation for work injury compensation claims and we offer no win no fee solution.
 This means that if injured worker only pay our legal cost if we win for you.
 You do not have to pay us but if you lose your injury claim case then you may have to pay the other party’s (i.e. employer’s) legal costs.
 It is very rare that a worker has to pay their employer’s costs in the no fault WorkCover system, however in the workers compensation common law system it is more likely that you will have to pay your employer’s costs if you are unsuccessful.